interlay/interbtc-spec/docs/spec/governance.rst

 **CancellationOrigin**

-Used to cancel any active referendum.

-**BlacklistOrigin**

-Used to permanently blacklist a proposal - preventing it from being proposed again.
+Used to cancel a proposal before it is launched.

-**CancelProposalOrigin**

-Used to cancel public proposals, before they are tabled.

-**VetoOrigin**

-Used to veto council proposals, before they are tabled.

-**CooloffPeriod**

-The period that a vetoed proposal may not be re-submitted.

 **MaxProposals**

 The maximum number of public proposals allowed in the queue.

 ..
-Election Pallet

-**CandidacyBond**

-Deposit required to submit candidacy.

-**DesiredMembers**

-The number of representatives to elect to the **Council**.

-..
-Council Pallet
+Technical Committee Pallet

 **MaxMembers**

-The maximum number of possible members in the council.
+The maximum number of possible members in the TC.